College Gardens median real estate price is $84,731, which is less expensive than 98.1% of Florida neighborhoods and 96.3% of all U.S. neighborhoods.

 Divorcees may find friendship and understanding in this neighborhood, as 22.7% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 98.1% of the neighborhoods in America.

-In addition, one of the unique characteristics of the College Gardens neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.6% of the neighborhoods in America.
+In addition, the College Gardens neighborhood stands out for having an average per capita income lower than 97.6% of the neighborhoods in the United States.

 Also, the College Gardens neighborhood is unique for having just 6.0% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 96.3% of America's neighborhoods.